-Liquidity refers to your ability to easily convert assets into cash with little to no loss of principal.
+Liquidity refers to your ability to quickly convert assets into cash with little to no loss of principal.
 When your resources are liquid, you have the financial ability to pay for unexpected costs such as a loss of job, death in the family, or your roof is leaking.
 Monitor your liquidity levels periodically.

-Monetary assets are among the most liquid of assets.
+Monetary assets are among the most liquid of holdings.
 These assets include cash, cash-equivalent securities or money markets, treasury bills, savings bonds, savings, and checking accounts.
-True, you won’t earn much income as interest rates are near zero but you avoid having to use your credit cards with borrowing rates in the mid-teens.
-Liquid assets can be used to support your fixed monthly expenses for 6 months or more.
+True, you won’t earn much income as interest rates are still low, but you avoid having to use your credit cards with borrowing rates in the mid-teens.
+Use liquid assets to support your fixed monthly expenses for six months or more.
 Here are two benchmarks to use:

 Liquidity Ratio= Monetary Assets/ Monthly Expenses

-Your monetary assets should support your fixed monthly expenses such as groceries, rent or mortgage, utilities and car loan for 6 months.
-A 6 ratio means having six months of monetary assets to pay for your basic needs of food, rent, utilities, and car loan, if necessary.
+Your monetary assets should support your fixed monthly expenses such as groceries, rent or mortgage, utilities, and a car loan for six months.
+A ratio of 6 means having six months of monetary assets to pay for your basic needs of food, rent, utilities, and car loan, if necessary.

 Emergency Fund Ratio

 The liquidity ratio is linked very closely to emergency funds.
-This is essentially a cash fund for emergencies in unforeseen events such as job loss, death in the family, unexpected surgery or immediate house repair.
-It works by using a targeted number of months that you believe is ample enough to support you through emergencies.
-If you are looking for 6 months or higher (and this is highly recommended) to set aside in one fund that can be invested in a high yield savings account or in money markets, then:
+This ratio is essentially a cash fund for emergencies in unforeseen events such as job loss, death in the family, unexpected surgery, or immediate house repair.
+It works by using a targeted number of months that you believe is ample to support you through emergencies.
+If you are looking for six months or higher (and this is highly recommended) to set aside money in a high yield savings account or money markets account, then:

 Emergency Funds Ratio= 6*Monthly Expenses

-This ratio will give you a targeted amount of monetary assets needed to be comfortable for the possible emergency.
-If your household generates less predictable income, you need to set aside more than 6 months for a greater cushion.
-For more financial ratios that you can use as benchmarks see our post here.
+This ratio will give you a targeted amount of monetary assets needed to be comfortable for a possible emergency.
+If your household generates less predictable income, you need to set aside more than six months for a more significant cushion.
+You can use personal finance ratios as benchmarks to see how you are doing.